jieruan02-cn/jieruan.github.io/_pages/about.md

 I'm interested in embodied AI.
 This hub shares my research notes and projects.

-I'm currently a Staff Research Engineer at [DIDI's Autonomous Driving](https://www.didiglobal.com/science/intelligent-driving).
-Previously, I was a research scientist and enginner at Meta and Google, and completed my PhD in applied math from USC under Prof. [Jianfeng Zhang](https://dornsife.usc.edu/jianfeng-zhang/).
+I'm currently a Staff Research Engineer at [DIDI Autonomous Driving](https://www.didiglobal.com/science/intelligent-driving).
+Before that, I was a research scientist and enginner at Meta and Google, and completed my PhD in applied math at USC under Prof. [Jianfeng Zhang](https://dornsife.usc.edu/jianfeng-zhang/).

 ## Research Notes